How Many Savings Accounts Should I have? [Hint: It’s Zero!]

 You don’t have a savings account?
-Well, let me tell you that it’s completely fine.
+Well, let me tell you that it’s completely fine, even preferable!

-These are actually terrible financial products for many people.
+These are actually terrible financial products for many people, in most situations.

-I got rid of my savings account over 10 years ago when I realized how bad of product they are and it has never been an issue.
+I got rid of my savings account over 10 years ago when I realized how bad of a product they are and it has never been an issue ever since.

 How?
 I use multiple, redundant ways to keep my money invested, why still being able to access liquidity when needed.

 With current savings account rates well, well below inflation, if you have a chunk of money in your savings account, you are essentially locking in a loss.
 I actually got a mailer from a bank this week trying to sell me on a savings account “bragging” that their interest rate was 0.18% (historically inflation in the US since the civil war has been between 2-4% per year).
-This is also at a time when ~30% of US money in circulation was printed in the past year as well (2021).
+This is also at a time when ~30% of US money in circulation was recent printed (in 2020 – 2021).

 So money in a savings account is actually doing worse than just sitting idle.
 While maybe giving you the satisfaction of having something to draw from in case you fall on tough times, its real purchasing power is continuously declining.